 Most Convenient: Uber Black

 Why I find Uber problematic: I actively dislike that if you need to contact your driver for any reason, you’re routed through a not-so-reliable 800 number.
 The process was nearly impossible for me to navigate in Austin recently when I worried I’d left my wallet in the car (thankfully, it was in the safe hands of Four Seasons Hotel Austin).
-I’m convinced that if it was in my Uber, it would have been long gone mostly because the process of getting in touch with a driver is much too cumbersome.
+I’m convinced that if it were in my Uber, it would have been long gone mostly because the process of getting in touch with a driver is much too cumbersome.

 Rideshare apps are not permitted to pick passengers up at the zones outside of baggage claim.